neuropathbasel-pub/CnQuant/README_WSL2.md

 # Per-case results inspection with CQcase

 >[!NOTE]
->The port to access CQcase and CQall in the browser depends on the port set up in the .env file
+>The port to access CQcase and CQall in the browser depends on the port set up in the .env file.

 1. Start CnQuant WSL2 image and CQcase:
 ``` powershell
 wsl -d cnquant --user cnquant -e bash -c /home/cnquant/cqcase/run_cqcase.sh
 ```
-2. Access CQcase in your browser
+2. Access CQcase in your browser:
 ```
 http:localhost:8062/cqcase
 ```
 # CN Summary Plots inspection with CQall

 >[!NOTE]
->The port to access CQcase and CQall in the browser depends on the port set up in the .env file
+>The port to access CQcase and CQall in the browser depends on the port set up in the .env file.

 1. Start CnQuant WSL2 image and CQall:
 ``` powershell
 wsl -d cnquant --user cnquant -e bash -c /home/cnquant/cqall/run_cqall.sh
 ```
-2. Access CQcase in your browser
+2. Access CQcase in your browser:
 ```
 http:localhost:8060/cqall
 ```